g-gualeni/QtNoid2/README.md

 In an effort to avoid repeating myself, I created this library.

-I called this library **QtNoid2** because it is the second iteration of the same project, though it is the first public version.
+This is **QtNoid2**, the second iteration of the project, and
+the first public release.

 &nbsp;